andywenk/andywenk.github.io/_posts/2014-04-19-running-local-vms-with-bento-and-vagrant.md

     Last login: Fri Apr 18 22:26:30 2014 from 10.0.2.2
     [vagrant@localhost ~]$

-Welcome to your first virtual machine setup with Packer, Benot and Vagrant.
+Welcome to your first virtual machine setup with Packer, Bento and Vagrant.

 ##Removing the box